Health & Diseases

 Feature Acute gastritis Chronic gastritis

-Vomiting 1–3 times a day, in limited amounts Persisting for >7–14 days
+Vomiting 1–3 times daily, limited Persistent >7–14 days

-General well-being Mostly good Variable deterioration
+General condition Usually good Variable deterioration

-Diagnosis Clinical Endoscopy + Biopsy
+Diagnosis Clinical Endoscopy + biopsy

-Common Mistakes & Myths
+Common mistakes & myths

 What are the most common symptoms of gastritis in dogs?